VapourSoft/PCWWiFiModem/README.md

 # PCW WiFi modem

-This is a fork of Retro WiFi modem with customization for an Amstrad PCW8256/8512 Wifi Modem
+This is a fork of the RetroWiFiModem project with customization for building an Amstrad PCW8256/8512 Wifi Modem

+Wiki is here: https://github.com/VapourSoft/PCWWiFiModem/wiki

 Please see the original project for more information on the Retro WiFi modem including it's history, contributors and hardware.

-Wiki is here: https://github.com/VapourSoft/PCWWiFiModem/wiki

-## Notable Changes

-1. Some fixes to telnet command handling.
-Telnet commands were being split across packets which could prevent negotiation from working properly.
-2. Slight change to handling of some telnet commands to facilitate better compatibility with some telnet servers
-3. Changes to CTS/RTS handling for compatibility with the PCW hardware
-4. Changes to available baud rates - most notably a hack for the 19200 baud setting - the PCW WiFi modem timer does not generate the exact timing for this rate and so  the ESP8266 baud rate has been changed to accomodate this.
-5. Change to allow flow control to be turned on and off during a session without saving the settings and rebooting the modem.
-6. Original hardware files have been replaced with the schematic and BOM for the PCW WiFi modem

 ## First time setup